 What do you picture when you hear the words “air quality?”
 Maybe a smoggy Central Valley, or a congested freeway?
 A TV weatherman warning you about high levels of airborne particulate matter, ozone, or haze?
 Either way, chances are that you think of outdoor air first.
 Most people associate air quality with the outside world, and view the air they breathe inside as being clean or pure.

-Unfortunately, this is actually a major misconception.
+Unfortunately, this is a major misconception.
 While it’s true that outdoor air quality issues do plague Fresno and the Central Valley—in 2019, we were ranked as the nation’s worst city for air pollution—the inside of your home or office is no refuge.
-In fact, there’s a good chance that the air you breathe inside is just as polluted as the air you breathe outside.
+There’s a good chance that the air you breathe inside is just as polluted as the air you breathe outside.
 Considering the amount of time we all spend inside (especially lately!), that means your exposure to poor indoor air quality (or “IAQ”) could have a pronounced effect on your health and happiness.

 Why is our indoor air quality so poor?